NONE OF THIS WOULD BE POSSIBLE WITHOUT YOU

 Fill out and submit the Volunteer Application.

-Attend a one-hour orientation and training session.
+Attend a virtual orientation and training session.

 Light yard work is a big deal to our Clients.
 Chores such as raking leaves, mulching flower beds, seasonal trimming, and mowing and edging.

+With the Covid-19 pandemic, our office staff are working mostly remotely.
+Check with us to see about volunteering in the office.
 There are many opportunities to help in the Senior Access office as well.
 Tasks may include coordinating fund-raisers, contacting sponsors and communicating with drivers and passengers.
 Basic computer skills and simple data entry helpful.